gamemanual0/gm0/source/docs/common-mechanisms/drivetrains/tank.rst

 Turning can drastically degrade due to a difference in material underneath the field, leading to the robot sinking down further than usual.

 Moreover, **most drop center 6 wheel drives are made using custom drivetrains** because it is difficult to get the center wheel drop using a kit based build system (a notable exception being REV-based kit drivetrains).
 It is possible to execute a drop center using goBILDA and Actobotics using pillow blocks, but it is a little bit more awkward.
-However, with the new `goBILDA drop-center bearing plate <https://www.gobilda.com/1616-series-drop-center-bearing-plate-32mm-pattern-2mm-drop-4-pack/>`_, it is straightforward to make a drop center drivetrain on goBILDA channel.
+However, with the new `goBILDA drop-center bearing plate <https://www.gobilda.com/1616-series-drop-center-bearing-plate-2mm-drop-4-pack/>`_, it is straightforward to make a drop center drivetrain on goBILDA channel.

 6 wheel drives with corner :term:`omni wheels <Omni Wheel>` do not need to have a center drop.
 It attempts to solve the issue of turning by replacing the corner traction wheels with omni wheels, allowing the drivetrain to achieve better turning, albeit with slightly less traction than a center-drop.
 This is very easily buildable in kits, and is a great all-around drivetrain.
 Drop center and corner omnis can be combined for maximum turning reliability, although this comes with side effects like rocking and reduced traction.

-.. sidebar:: Wheel Tolerances

-   Tolerances in the size of the wheel may affect the traction of this drivetrain - many VEX Robotics Competition teams have built 6WDs like this only to find that their center traction wheel wasn’t touching the ground due to variance in size.

-   We don’t have data on this phenomenon with FTC-class wheels, but it’s something to be aware of.

 Advantages
 ^^^^^^^^^^